 MENTAL HEALTH FIRST AID TRAINING

-Mental Health First Aid (MHFA) is a one-day training that teaches people how to help someone in crisis or showing signs of mental illness or substance use disorder.
+Mental Health First Aid (MHFA) is an 8-hour training that provides people the basic tools to help someone showing signs of mental illness or substance use disorder or experiencing a mental health crisis.
 MHFA can save a life, just like CPR can save someone who can’t breathe or is having a heart attack.
+We offer trainings customized for specific areas of interest.
+Click here to see the variety of trainings offered.

 Integral Care began offering MHFA to the community in 2009 through our Crisis Services program.
 To date, over 1 million people across the country have been trained in MHFA.
 Integral Care has trained over 3,500 people in Travis County, including representatives from Front Steps, the University of Texas, Austin Community College, Huston-Tillotson University, City of Austin, Austin/Travis County Health and Human Services, Goodwill Industries of Texas, AIDS Service of Austin, Mobile Loaves and Fishes and many more.